SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 Descriptive Data
 ================

+This section explains the "descriptive data", also called "structure report", i.e. the completely self-describing metadata sent by the SEC node in response to a ``describe`` message.

-The format of the descriptive data is JSON, as all other data in SECoP.
+The format is JSON, as all other data in SECoP.

 .. note:: All names on each hierarchy level need to unique (i.e. not repeated)
           when lowercased.